HSBC Securities lifts TAL Education Group [TAL] price estimate. Who else is bullish?

-TAL Education Group [NYSE: TAL] stock went on an upward path that rose over 4.28% on Wednesday, amounting to a one-week price increase of more than 15.61%.
-The company report on May 8, 2021 that TAL Education Group Files Its Annual Report on Form 20-F.
+TAL Education Group [NYSE: TAL] stock went on an upward path that rose over 2.57% on Tuesday, amounting to a one-week price decrease of less than -10.87%.
+The company report on July 19, 2021 that TAL Education Group to Announce First Quarter of Fiscal Year 2022 Financial Results on August 5, 2021.

-TAL Education Group (the “Company”) (NYSE: TAL), a leading K-12 after-school tutoring services provider in China, announced it filed its annual report on Form 20-F for the fiscal year ended February 28, 2021 (the “Annual Report”) with the Securities and Exchange Commission (the “SEC”) on May 8, 2021.
+TAL Education Group (“TAL” or the “Company”) (NYSE: TAL), a leading K-12 after-school tutoring services provider in China, announced that it will release its unaudited financial results for the first quarter of fiscal year 2022 ended May 31, 2021, before the market opens on Thursday, August 5, 2021.

-The Company’s Annual Report can be accessed on the investor relations section of its website at https://ir.100tal.com/, as well as on the SEC’s website at http://www.sec.gov.

 Guru’s Opinion on TAL Education Group [TAL]: